adamhatton/quizle-drf-api/README.md

 - Users cannot access or write to endpoints that they do not have authorisation for
 - Filters, searching, and ordering works

-The exact tests I completed can be seen in the screen shots below, or alternatively an excel document containing the information can be found here TO INPUT:
+The exact tests I completed can be seen in the screen shots below, or alternatively an excel document containing the information can be found [here](docs/testing/quizle-drfapi-testing.xlsx):

 <details><summary>Comment Tests</summary>